DigiChic/FOOD-PRICE-ANALYSIS-FOR-NIGERIA-/README.md

 ## Results and findings

+### Insights from the analysis

+Major KPIs at a glance

 ## Limitations of the study

 1. The data didn't cover all the geopolitical zones in Nigeria.
-Concentrated on only a few regions such as the North East and North West leaving out other zones which may lead to bias
+Concentrated on markets in the North East and North West leaving out other zones which may lead to bias.
+States in the North Central and South South were not included.

 2. Also, data was not evenly collected across all the same number of markets in some states.
-Borno and Yobe states had the highest number of markets where food prices were collated while some had just one market
+Borno and Yobe states had the highest number of markets where food prices were collated while some states had just one market each.

 3. The method used to calculate inflation which is the Consumer Price Index also has some limitations.
 The CPI measures the percentage change in the prices of a basket of goods and services of household goods.
 These goods and services are divided into eight categories: housing, apparel, transportation, medical, recreation, food and beverages, education, and other goods and services.
 This study only analyzed foods and non-food items excluding other categories which are important for measuring inflation